-- Multiple Official Letter No. 13195-2020, dated May 8, 2020.
-In a preventive and responsible manner, the financial system entities should make the best effort to permanently assess the possibilities of recovery of rescheduled operations, also should record necessary voluntary provisions that allow them to face the increases in risk in such portfolios, at the time they materialize; effective May 9, 2020. - SBS Multiple Official Letter No. 13805-2020-SBS dated May 29, 2020 Supplementary Prudential Measures Related to the National State of Emergency (SD No. 044-2020-PCM): - (i) Entities will be able to carry out for the first time the unilateral modification of the contractual conditions of retail and mediumsized portfolios as long as they have been up to date in their payments on the date of the emergency declaration, or that they have reported a maximum of 15 calendar days past due as of February 29, 2020. - (ii) The total term of the credits subject to the modifications of the contractual conditions, may not be extended for more than twelve (12) months of the original term.
-The extension of the schedule may be applicable to all credits that have been subject to modification, since the issuance of Multiple Official Letter No. 11150-2020-SBS. - (iii) For contractual modifications made from now on, and only for the purposes of this national emergency, the credit shall be a maximum of 30 calendar days past due at the time of the modification to be in compliance with the requirement of being up current or not showing arrears as of the date of the contractual modifications. - (iv) As of June 1, 2020, in the case of new contractual modifications of revolving credits by credit cards, an extension or grace period for the minimum payment, do not proceed, such modifications must consider the total debt in a new schedule to be able to be framed in the dispositions of the present Official Letter. - (v) In the case of credits that as of February 29, 2020 had more than 15 and up to 60 days of delay, such suspension of past due days counting will continue until the end of the following month in which the declaration of state of emergency is lifted.
+- Multiple Official Letter N° 12679-2020-SBS dated May 5, 2020, Supplementary Prudential Mandates Related to the National State of Emergency: - (i) The first time to modify the contractual conditions of credit agreements until May 31, 2020, only if the conditions indicated in the Multiple Official Letter N° 11170-2020-SBS comply. - (ii) In relation to the proportional reverse of the uncollected accrued income, referred in the Multiple Official Letter N° 11170-2020-SBS, this letter specifies that it is applicable only to the first-time retail loans change to the accounting situation to past due after the payment obligation to according to the new schedule.
+Likewise, it is specified it only be applied to credits that become past due until March 31, 2021. - Multiple Official Letter N° 13195-2020, dated May 8, 2020.
+In a preventive and responsible manner, the financial system entities should make the best effort to permanently assess the possibilities of recovery of rescheduled operations, also should record necessary voluntary provisions that allow them to face the increases in risk in such portfolios, at the time they materialize; effective May 9, 2020. - Multiple Official Letter N° 13805-2020-SBS dated May 29, 2020 Supplementary Prudential Measures Related to the National State of Emergency (SD No. 044-2020-PCM): - (i) Entities will be able to carry out for the first time the unilateral modification of the contractual conditions of retail and mediumsized portfolios as long as they have been up to date in their payments on the date of the emergency declaration, or that they have reported a maximum of 15 calendar days past due as of February 29, 2020. - (ii) The total term of the credits subject to the modifications of the contractual conditions, may not be extended for more than twelve (12) months of the original term.
+The extension of the schedule may be applicable to all credits that have been subject to modification, since the issuance of Multiple Official Letter No. 11150-2020-SBS. - (iii) For contractual modifications made from now on, and only for the purposes of this national emergency, the credit shall be a maximum of 30 calendar days past due at the time of the modification to be in compliance with the requirement of being up current or not showing arrears as of the date of the contractual modifications.

-Notes to the Consolidated Interim Financial Statements As of March 31, 2020 (unaudited), December 31, 2019 (audited) and March 31, 2019 (unaudited)
+Notes to the Consolidated Interim Financial Statements As of September 30, 2020 (unaudited), December 31, 2019 (audited) and September 30, 2019 (unaudited)